-Earlier this year, Ms. Schade, who is both team adviser and a longtime math teacher at Southold High School, led the robotics team to victory in March at both the SBPLI Long Island Regional competition and the semifinals at the Finger Lakes Robotics competition at Rochester Institute of Technology.
+Last year, Ms. Schade, who is both team adviser and a longtime math teacher at Southold High School, led the robotics team to victory in March at both the SBPLI Long Island Regional competition and the semifinals at the Finger Lakes Robotics competition at Rochester Institute of Technology.

 As adviser, Ms. Schade has improved communication on the team, helped establish the program as a joint venture between the Southold and Greenport districts and allowed participating students to explore their individual interests.

 For these reasons, Ms. Schade has been selected as our 2019 Suffolk Times Educator of the Year.

 Team co-adviser Bob Gammon joined the team roughly five years ago alongside Ms. Schade, when roughly 23 students were enrolled.
 At that time, the club was active only three months of the year.

 Since she took over, Ms. Schade has reorganized team R.I.C.E.
 870 into separate departments —such as media, build and finance — which allows its nearly 50 student members to hone in on their personal interests, Mr. Gammon said.